amirkdv/science-py-env/README.md

 Docker Image for Scientific Python
 ==================================

 This is a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)-friendly docker [image](https://hub.docker.com/r/amirkdv/science-py-env/) for testing scientific python code on Ubuntu 16.04.
-Currently, numpy, scipy, and matplotlib are supported, which means you can say:
+Currently, numpy, scipy, and matplotlib (including TeX rendering in plots) are supported, which means you can say:

 ```
 docker run -it amirkdv/science-py-env pip install numpy scipy matplotlib